mk12/blog/posts/chasing-the-infinite.md

 # Countability

 Hilbert's hotel illustrates that adding one to a regular infinity, or even multiplying it by two, leaves you with the same infinity.
-This value is the cardinality of the natural numbers $\mathbb{N}=\{0,1,2,\dots\}$, and we denote it by $\lvert\mathbb{N}\rvert=\aleph_0$ (pronounced <i>aleph nought</i>).
-If a set's cardinality is equal to $\aleph_0$, then we call it a <dfn>countable infinity</dfn>, because it's possible to count off all its objects by association with natural numbers.
+This value is the cardinality of the natural numbers $\mathbb{N}=\{0,1,2,…\}$, and we denote it by $\lvert\mathbb{N}\rvert=ℵ_0$ (pronounced <i>aleph nought</i>).
+If a set's cardinality is equal to $ℵ_0$, then we call it a <dfn>countable infinity</dfn>, because it's possible to count off all its objects by association with natural numbers.
 Roughly speaking, if you can generate a list of all objects in a set by following some pattern, then the set is countably infinite.
 All other infinities are larger, and called <dfn>uncountable</dfn>.

 Another way of interpreting the hotel example is this: _there are just as many even numbers as natural numbers_.
 In a way this seems wrong -- surely there are _twice_ as many natural numbers?
 But both sets are countably infinite, so their cardinalities must be the same: we prove this by constructing the bijection $f(n)=2n$.
 You might argue that this is just a matter of definition, and that it is meaningless to say that two infinities are equal.
 Perhaps, but that is a philosophical question, not a mathematical one.
 Whether you subscribe to the formalist "useful but meaningless marks on paper" or the Platonist "objective, timeless truths about abstract entities" is completely up to you.
 Rest assured: there are good reasons for using the bijection-based definition, and there is still more we can learn from it.

 For example, the integers are countably infinite as well: we can construct the bijection $f\colon\mathbb{N}\to\mathbb{Z}$ that lists the integers by alternating signs:

-$$0,+1,-1,+2,-2,+3,-3,\dots$$
+$$0,+1,-1,+2,-2,+3,-3,…$$

-More surprising is the fact that the rationals are countable: $\lvert\mathbb{Q}\rvert=\aleph_0$.
+More surprising is the fact that the rationals are countable: $\lvert\mathbb{Q}\rvert=ℵ_0$.
 How can this be, when there are infinitely many rationals between 0 and 1?
 There are many ways of proving this, but I'm more interested in giving you an intuitive understanding of countability.
 We can take care of signs using the alternating trick, but what then?
 We can't go in increasing order, since the rationals get arbitrarily close to zero.
 But look at this:

 ![Counting the rationals by zigzagging through a matrix](../assets/svg/fraction-table.svg)

-We can generate a list of all rationals just by following the red arrows, as long as we include zero somewhere and put $\pm$ in each cell.
+We can generate a list of all rationals just by following the red arrows, as long as we include zero somewhere and put $±$ in each cell.
 We have to skip some cells to make it a bijection, but that's not a problem.
 In fact, if we don't skip any cells, the function is surjective and not injective, which tells us that $\mathbb{Q}$ is either countably infinite or finite -- and it clearly isn't finite.

 # Cantor's diagonal argument